When I was a junior in college, I was one of the laziest bastards ever…

 Each day we have is truly a gift.
 And I don’t have any interest in living my life the way someone else thinks I should.

-Jeremy recommends you check out these amazing posts:
+Michelle recommends you check out these amazing posts: